Understanding

 What is WDR (Wide Dynamic Range)?

-For decades, higher end security cameras have included Wide Dynamic Range (WDR) Chips.
+For decades, higher end IP security cameras have included Wide Dynamic Range (WDR) Chips.
 WDR takes a low light optimized and a high light optimized image setting and stitches the two photos into one image to prevent shadows from being too dark.
 The industry standard way of describing WDR is to state whether it is digital or True/optical (with true/optical WDR being better since optical WDR also still has digital WDR).
 The industry standard way is to describe the WDR spec is to state the dB that the true/optical WDR uses, with higher dB ratings being better.

 What's a dB?